lochbrunner/open-go-bot/README.md

 This project is still work in progress.
 That means some important features are still missing:

-* Editing graphs
-* Deployment to AWS
+* Deployment to Cloud (AWS or GCE)
 * OpenAuth integration
 * Sync models (inclusive weights) and share
 * Generic architecture in order to support multiple scenarios

+Finished features:

+* Mnist scenario
+* Inspecting weights and activations
+* Editing graphs

 ## Scenarios